velvetkevorkian/website-2021/posts/blog/simple-deploys-with-npm-and-rsync.md

 ## Scripts can call other scripts

 NPM scripts can not only call shell commands, they can call other NPM scripts.
-We\'ll use a dedicated `transfer` script, and call that along with `build` when we `deploy`\:
+We'll use a dedicated `transfer` script, and call that along with `build` when we `deploy`\:

     // package.json